The probabilistic world: Fermions

 We recall that $f_\tau$ does not refer to the value of $f(P)$ in one of the basis states $\tau$ of the overall ensemble.
 It is the value in a particular probabilistic state, characterized as an eigenstate of the operator $\hat{P}$.
 The probabilistic interpretation \eqref{NCO2} extends to

 Insertion of the relation \eqref{eq:CQ20} yields

 where $f(\hat{P})$ is a matrix function or operator function.
 (For example, $\hat{P}^2$ is the matrix product of $\hat{P}$ with itself.)

-In summary, for a large class of boundary conditions $\hat{P}$ can be associated to an observable.
+In summary, the operator $\hat{P}$ can be associated to an observable, namely momentum.
 It is a conserved quantity of a similar status as the particle numbers.
-It is represented by a non-diagonal operator that does not commute with all diagonal operators.
+Momentum is represented by a non-diagonal operator that does not commute with all diagonal operators.
 Nevertheless, it admits a probabilistic interpretation \eqref{NCO2}, \eqref{NCO5} in a standard way.
-The only difference to the ``classical observable'' is that it does not have a well defined or ``sharp'' value in a given basis state or Ising spin configuration $\left\{ s_\alpha(t,x) \right\}$.
-It has a sharp value only for probabilistic states where the probability to find at a given $t$ a single spin up is distributed over $x$ and $\alpha$ in a well defined way.
+The only difference to the ``classical observable'' is that it does not have a well defined or ``sharp'' value in a given basis state or Ising spin configuration $\left\{ s(t,x) \right\}$.
+It has a sharp value only for probabilistic states where the probability to find at a given $t$ a single spin up is distributed over $x$ in a well defined way.
 This type of observables measures properties of the probability distribution, in our case related to periodicity.
 It is a type of ``statistical observable'' as discussed in ref.\,\cite{CWQP,CWQPCG}.
+The presence of a conserved momentum observable is not immediately visible from the action of the generalized Ising model.
+It requires the formulation of the time-local probabilistic information in terms of a density matrix.
+We emphasize the importance of a change of basis by similarity transformations for revealing the probabilistic properties of the momentum observable.
+Such basis transformations are a very useful tool in a formulation with wave functions or a density matrix.
+They are not available on the level of the time-local probability distribution.
+For our very simple model the presence of a conserved momentum may seem perhaps somewhat trivial.
+Conserved quantities remain, however, central quantities for an understanding of the dynamics even for much more complex systems.